SihanoukVille, Cambodia

 Money

-The two official currencies of Cambodia are the Riel and US Dollar.
+The two "official" currencies of Cambodia are the Riel and US Dollar.
 Most small purchases are made in Cambodian Riel, and larger amounts (over a few dollars) are made in US currency.
-The current exchange rate is about 4,000 Cambodian Riel to one US dollar.
-You can exchange Thai Baht and Euros in some places as well.
-The banks all have VISA and Master Card withdrawal services, sometimes with no fee.
-Travelers checks can also be exchanged.
+The current exchange rate is about 41000 Cambodian Riel to one US dollar.
+You can exchange Chinese Yuan, Thai Baht, and Euros in some places as well.
+You can use Chinese Yuan in most of the over 1,000 Chinese stores and restaurants as well.
+All the casinos take Chinese money....
+The banks all have VISA and Master Card withdrawal services, but check on withdrawal fees first if possible.
+Usually $5 and up.
+And then there's Western Union in an emergency.
+Money can be transferred by phone within the country for a 25 cent or more fee.

 Money Part 2